 In the confines of the stage, such lack of realism may be permitted or even strived for, but in the naturalistic settings of Mike Nichols’ London it just looks silly.

-An unnecessary plot twist before the final credits feels like a gratuitous head-scratcher, adding nothing to our understanding of what went on earlier.
+Piling on the nonsense, an unnecessary plot twist before the final credits feels like a gratuitous head-scratcher, adding nothing to our understanding of what went on earlier.
 (No, it doesn’t involve Dan and Larry hooking up for life, though that would have explained a lot about their behavior toward women.)

 Julia Roberts shines, Jude Law does Alfie reprise